Monday 29th March and Tuesday

 I was in a mixed dorm and there are lockers in the hostel too.

-I quite liked it as we all got a locker so all our bags were in the lockers and we basically just slept in the rooms.
+I quite liked it as we all got a locker so all our bags were in

-It was handy particularly when people got up early to leave that they weren’t rustling through plastic bags and zipping zips at all hours.
+It was handy particularly when people got up early to leave that

 It was all done outside the room.